lnnrtwttkhn/highspeed-task/README.md

 ### Code

-All code inside the `/scripts` folder was written by Lennart Wittkuhn and is licensed under the [Creative Commons Attribution-Share Alike 3.0 license](http://creativecommons.org/licenses/by-sa/3.0/).
+All code inside the `/scripts` folder was written by Lennart Wittkuhn and is licensed under the [MIT license](/LICENSE).

 ### Stimuli